-Asphalt shingles are by far the most popular choice for residential roofing because asphalt shingles are durable, versatile and economical.
+Asphalt shingles are by far the most popular choice for residential roofing philadelphia because asphalt shingles are durable, versatile and economical.
 4 out of 5 homes in Philadelphia, Pennsylvania suburbs, and the main line have asphalt shingles.
 In addition to being practical and affordable asphalt shingles comes in hundreds of colors, shapes, textures and architectural designs.

 Benefits of Asphalt Shingles: